Occupational Safety and Health

 Global Safety and Health Organization

-In the Olympus Group, the CEO and the CHRO are appointed as the top executive officers for the occupational safety and health.
-Also, the Human Resources Head, who manages human resource development and general affairs including matters related to the environment, health and safety (EHS), serves as the top management for occupational safety and health affairs for the entire Group.
-Based on the Environmental Health and Safety Policy formulated by the Human Resources Head, the EHS division stipulates the policy for EHS efforts each fiscal year and promotes these efforts at each base around the world.
-With the aim of complying with laws and regulations and reducing occupational safety and health risks, the Olympus Group promotes various initiatives at each global site, such as establishing a health and safety management system, conducting risk assessments, risk reduction activities, employee education and training, internal audits, workplace patrols, risk assessments by outside experts, and so forth.
+In the Olympus Group, the CEO and the CHRO are appointed as the top executive officers for occupational safety and health.
+Based on the Environmental Health and Safety Policy, the EHS division stipulates the policy for EHS efforts each fiscal year and promotes these efforts at each business site around the world.
+With the aim of realizing a safer and healthier workplace, the Olympus Group promotes various initiatives at each global site to comply with laws and regulations and to reduce occupational safety and health risks.

 External Certification (Occupational Safety and Health Management Systems)